IBM document processors: IBM 3892

-Hybrid Document Processors
+Hybrid document processors

 IBM created two products that were essentially hybrids, combining proofing and inscribing, with data capture and sorting.

 IBM 3694

 The IBM 3694 document processor was developed and manufactured by IBM System Products Division (SPD) in Charlotte, North Carolina.
 It was announced by IBM on July 28, 1980 with first shipments planned for third quarter of 1981.
 It was designed for bank branches, bureaus, smaller banks and financial institutions and could process up to 400 documents per minute.
 IBM claimed it could eliminate intermediate manual operations by being able to proof, inscribe, capture data, endorse, number items, microfilm, sort and create master and pocket lists.
 The 3694 could be modem attached or up to 18 of them could be attached to an IBM 3602 financial communication controller.
 A 3694 could also be configured as a control unit and have four of them attached to it.

 IBM added the options of a Microfilm unit and a "Paid" stamp in May 1981.

 At the time of announcement an IBM 3694 unit cost between $46,000 and US$67,500 with leases from $1,020 to US$1,505 per month on a two-year lease.
 Rental charges ranged from $1,200 to US$1,770 per month.